Do VA Benefits Cover Addiction Treatment?

 Community Care for Veterans and the VA MISSION Act

-If you discover that you are unable to access addiction treatment at a VA facility, you may still be able to use your VA benefits to get rehab treatment through a community care provider (CCP) such as AdCare.6
+If you are unable to access addiction treatment at a VA facility, you may still be able to use your VA benefits to get treatment through a community care provider (CCP) such as AdCare.6

 If you meet the eligibility requirements for the community care program (listed below) and you have VA benefits, you may be able to pick a community care provider for your substance use disorder treatment.6 The MISSION Act streamlined the approval and billing process for community care and expanded access to CCPs.7

 AdCare is an approved non-VA medical provider in the VA’s community care network.
 If you have met the eligibility requirements and received approval for community care, you may be able to attend AdCare Rhode Island using your VA benefits.

 AdCare provides specialized treatment that is designed around the unique needs of Veterans and first responders.
 In our Salute to Recovery Program, you’ll be in treatment with other Veterans who can understand your struggles and share in your recovery journey with you.